Management (MGT) Courses

 MGT 379 Hist Of Entrepreneurship in Am (3) The role of entrepreneurship in developing the American business system from its European origins to its current global manifestations and its future prospects.
 Focus on the values, characteristics, and practices of entrepreneurs and on the changing relations over time between business, labor and government.
 Pre: Admission to Professional Business Program.
 (Same as HIST 379)

 MGT 423 Business & Society (3) Impact of business on society and the impact of the societal environment on business operations and decision making.
 Pre: Admission to Professional Business Program, C or better in BUS 240, and C or better in MGT 300.
 (PHIL 323 may be substituted for this course in the professional core.)

 MGT 425 Bus Planning for New Ventures (3) Development of a business plan for a new venture with attention to form of business organization; competitive advantage; accounting systems and controls; financial, marketing, human relations, operations and risk management; government regulation and compliance; social responsibility.
 Identification of sponsors and sources of help for small business.
 Pre: Admission to Professional Business Program, C or better in any 200-level ENG course, C or better in ECON 130 or BUS 100, and C or better QBA 260.
-(Attributes: GCC)
+(Attributes: ALEX, GCC)